simxnpx/Huffman/README.md

 # Huffman

-A Huffman coding implementation in Java.
-University project from 2021.
+A Huffman coding implementation in Java, built for a university exam.

 It reads a UTF-8 text file, counts character frequencies, builds the optimal prefix tree using a hand-written binary min-heap, encodes the text into its bit string, then decodes the bit string back and prints the result.
 Each phase reports how long it took in milliseconds.